Check out this hearty vegetarian recipe for you that uses Portobello mushroom tops. These stuffed mushrooms are baked in

-Not only does this shock his mother, it floors me because he’s always been very particular about what he eats.
+Not only does this shock his mother, but it also floors me because he’s always been very particular about what he eats.
 I myself am not a fan of raw mushrooms, but I do enjoy them in cooked into things.

 I’ve been on a kick recently to cut back on the amount of meat we eat.
 In addition to vegetarian, we have been eating more fish.

 I’ve been trying to use hearty ingredients so that my family doesn’t feel like they are missing out on meat.

 My husband suggested stuffed mushrooms.
 I thought it sounded tedious to stuff all those little individual mushrooms, but then I realized I could use BIG mushrooms.

 I saw portobello mushrooms and thought they were the perfect type of this recipe.
 They cook up well in a cast iron skillet.

 These are the ingredients you need to make this dish.
 It is such a fresh dish.

 I used a cast iron skillet for this dish with prep done on the stove top.
 Get the full recipe at the bottom of this post.

 Then the entire prepared skillet is placed in the oven to bake.

 Don’t those look amazing?
 The Portobello mushrooms are hearty like a steak.